Please call 1-800-794-1989 or use the SmartHub mobile app. To talk to a person, press zero.

 Youth Leadership Camp

 A chance to learn unlike any other.
 If selected, your local electric cooperative will send you on an all-expenses paid trip to a rustic Colorado mountain camp with 100 other high school youth from four states.
-So pack your bug spray and hiking shoes, and get ready to build memories that will last a lifetime.
+So pack your bug spray and hiking shoes and get ready to build memories that will last a lifetime.

 FreeState invests in our youth through opportunities to provide experiences that guide students to develop leadership and communication skills.
 Students went through a competitive application process where they prepared an application and an essay and then were selected for an interview where they earned the opportunity to represent FreeState.